dborah123/demo2-repo2/README.md

   ***Parameters***: are merely the blueprint you define when writing the function (eg. 'name' as defined in 'def is_old_enough(name):')

   ***Docstring***: comment at the beginning of function detail 1. parameters and 2. what function returns

+  ***Return Statements***: what the function returns.
+When the code sees this, it automatically leaves this function andeverything in this function is forgotten